ctznfive/kaizenity/README.md

 ### Compile a program into an executable file

-Or you can run the `go build` command to compile the code into an executable:
+Or you can run the `go build` command from the directory with the source files to compile the code into an executable:

     $ go build